 |Percent of people who have these symptoms is not available through HPO|

 Treatment with granulocyte colony-stimulating factor (G-CSF), also called Neupogen, is effective in elevating blood neutrophil counts in cyclic neutropenia.
 G-CSF treatment ameliorates the symptoms and problems of infections in almost all individuals.
 In cyclic neutropenia, G-CSF shortens the periods of neutropenia as well as the length of the neutropenic cycle.
 Treatment is known to be effective at least as early as age six months to one year.
 Studies indicate that treatment is effective with no adverse effects on growth, development, or pregnancy outcome with follow-up to age 18 years.

 For hematopoietic stem cell transplantation (HSCT) may be the preferred treatment option.
-HSCT is the only alternative therapy for individuals with neutropenia who are refractory to high-dose G-CSF or who undergo malignant transformation.individuals with a well-matched donor,
+HSCT is the only alternative therapy for individuals with neutropenia who are refractory to high-dose G-CSF or who undergo malignant

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.

-Nonprofit support and advocacy groups bring together patients, families, medical professionals, and researchers.
-These groups often raise awareness, provide support, and develop patient-centered information.
-Many are the driving force behind research for better treatments and possible cures.
-They can direct people to research, resources, and services.
-Many groups also have experts who serve as medical advisors.
-Visit their website or contact them to learn about the services they offer.
+Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
+Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
+They can direct you to research, resources, and services.
+Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
+Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.

 Living with a genetic or rare disease can impact the daily lives of patients and families.
 These resources can help families navigate various aspects of living with a rare disease.